dnait/VoiceRecognition_Java_sphinx_CMU/README.md

 # Sphnix_TTS_JAVA__Calculator
-Basic Calculator with Voice recognition and TTS functions This is the first JAVA project I did in an Interface Design class in Spring 2014.
+Basic Calculator with Voice recognition and TTS functions You can check two videos first if you think it is too wordy.
+This is the first JAVA project I did in an Interface Design class in Spring 2014.
 Stduents are required to use any language to design a calculator with functions such as:
 1. operators and digits +,-, *, ^, (, ), 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 (no /)
 2. can do backspace, clear and quit